Joshua-Anderson/rpi-selfhost-docker/README.md

 access the pis.

 1. Update the urls in the `example_hosts` file to point to your three raspberry pis
 2. Set the passwords and variables in the `example_vars.yml` file.
-   Caddy's automatic ssl certificate creation process uses letsencrypt, so make sure that your gitea and miniflux dns entries are good before running the playbook!
+Caddy will automatically use letsencrypt to create ssl certificates, so make sure that your gitea and miniflux dns entries are good before running the playbook!
 3. Run `ansible-playbook -i example_hosts ansible-setup.yml` to configure the raspberry pis.
    Ansible script are mostly immutable, so they can be safely re-run if any errors come up in the progress.
 4. Setup the first miniflux user by sshing into the frontend pi and running `sudo docker exec -it miniflux /usr/bin/miniflux -create-admin`